As robots take over warehousing, workers pushed to adapt - The Boston Globe

 “When you’re out there, and you can hear them moving around, but you can’t see them, it’s like, ‘Where are they going to come from?’,” she said.
 “It’s a little nerve-racking at first.”

-Amazon and its rivals are increasingly requiring warehouse employees to get used to working with robots.
-The company now has more than 200,000 robotic vehicles it calls “drives” that are moving goods through its delivery-fulfillment centers around the U.S. That’s double the number it had last year and up from 15,000 units in 2014.
+Taillon said she’s gotten used to working with robots — something Amazon and its rivals are increasingly requiring warehouse employees to do.
+Amazon now has more than 200,000 robotic vehicles it calls “drives” that are moving goods through its delivery-fulfillment centers around the United States.
+That’s double the number it had last year and up from 15,000 units in 2014.

-Its rivals have taken notice, and many are adding their own robots in a race to speed up productivity and bring down costs.
+Its rivals have taken notice.
+Many are adding their own robots in a race to speed up productivity and bring down costs.

 Advertisement

-But while fears that robots will replace human workers haven't come to fruition, there are growing concerns that keeping up with the pace of the latest artificial intelligence technology is taking a toll on human workers' health, safety and morale.
+But while fears of fully automated warehouses haven’t come to fruition, there are growing concerns that keeping up with the pace of the latest technology is taking a toll on human workers’ health, safety, and morale.

-Warehouses powered by robotics and AI software are leading to human burnout by adding more work and upping the pressure on workers to speed up their performance, said Beth Gutelius, who studies urban economic development at the University of Illinois at Chicago and has interviewed warehouse operators around the U.S.
+Warehouses powered by robotics and artificial intelligence software are leading to human burnout by adding more work and upping the pressure on workers to speed up their performance, said Beth Gutelius, who studies urban economic development at the University of Illinois Chicago and has interviewed warehouse operators around the United States.

-It's not that workers aren't getting trained on how to work with robots safely.
-“The problem is it becomes very difficult to do so when the productivity standards are set so high,” she said.

 Amazon’s Kiva purchase “set the tone for all the other retailers to stand up and pay attention,” said Jim Liefer, CEO of San Francisco startup Kindred AI, which makes an artificially intelligent robotic arm that grasps and sorts items for retailers such as The Gap.